wehs7661/weitse-hsu/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Department of Chemical and Biological Engineering, University of Colorado Boulder
+  - name: Department of Chemical Engineering, University of Colorado Boulder
     url: https://www.colorado.edu/

 # Short bio (displayed in user profile at end of posts)